DRM Internals

 const char *prefix

-debug output prefix
+debug output prefix, or NULL for no prefix

 Return